 The rally was addressed by Jan Creamer of NAVS, representatives of overseas anti-vivisection groups, MPs, MEPs and celebrities.
 An incident occurred when a group of people called out for ALF Press Officer Robin Webb to speak.
 NAVS said: “No-one was interested in this self-indulgent and destructive minority, who were quickly ejected.”

 In context: WDLA was established in 1979 and 24 April was chosen as it was the birthday of former NAVS president, Hugh Dowding.
-It quickly became the movement’s centrepiece and large marches took place throughout the eighties against Porton Down, Shamrock Farm, Hazelton, Wickham and other animal hellholes.
+It quickly became the movement’s centrepiece and large marches took place throughout the eighties against animal hellholes such as Porton Down, Shamrock Farm, Hazelton, Wickham, and Oxford, Cambridge, Leeds and Edinburgh Universities.

 The campaign against Boots the Chemist intensified following an inspection of its Nottingham laboratory by the Animal Liberation Investigation Unit.
 This led to the formation of London Boots Action Group (LBAG) and other anti-Boots groups.
 It was reported that 60 of their stores were being attacked by the ALF each month.

-What happened next: 1993’s WDLA was slightly smaller at 20,000 and along the route of the march there was a sit down outside Boots, which was condemned by NAVS.
+What happened next: 1993’s WDLA march was slightly smaller at 20,000 and along the route there was a sit down outside Boots, which was condemned by NAVS.
 Resentment towards grassroots campaigners had been simmering for some time as they had refused to let the ALF Supporters Group, the Animal Rights Coalition and LBAG have stalls at their fair.
 An “alternative fair” was set up instead.

-In ARC News, Neil Lea defended using World Day to make money as it was used for campaigns to save animals.
+In ARC News, Neil Lea defended using World Day to make money as it helped finance campaigns to save animals.
 He also said: “I am not against national groups in principle but against the way our three major national groups are presently run.
 Talking to other activists…I feel this the general feeling of the movement.”

-In 1995 NAVS dropped the demonstration as “there were no new elements we could add…and that it could start to become stale.”
+In 1995 NAVS dropped the demonstration claiming: “There were no new elements we could add…and that it could start to become stale.”
 Since then no WDLA demo has come anywhere near the numbers of the early nineties.
-Boots caved in to pressure and shut its laboratory down in 1995.
+Boots caved in to pressure and closed down its laboratory in 1994.